 If you’re expecting a definitive answer, no dice.
 About the best we can do is offer you is a, “It all depends on your objectives, or your product or service, or your business need.”
 While there is no chiseled-in-stone answer, don’t fret.
-Here are some tips to help you answer the question, “How often should I email my list?”

 For those who have generated new lists or are taking this on for the first time, there’s a reasonably good chance your subscribers don’t know what to expect from you.
 This is your opportunity to set expectations that work well for you, the sender, and your recipients.

 For those who have already crafted a few email marketing campaigns, you’re most likely emailing your list once a month.
 (This tends to be the norm for most small businesses.)
-If you are a member of the once-a-month club, you could slowly increase the frequency of your emails without annoying your clientss.
+If you are a member of the once-a-month club, you could slowly increase the frequency of your emails without annoying your clients.
 A good approach could be to send emails twice a month and then up it to weekly.
 If you’ve got great content, or ever-changing offers, or regular promotions, then consider sending emails two to three times a week.
 Be sure to monitor these campaigns.
 The line between being helpful and informative and annoying is a thin one.

 There are some businesses that send daily emails.
 If you opt to go this route, it’s best to have a product or service that warrants such an active approach.
 Additionally, you’ll need to do a significant amount of A/B testing of subject lines, copy, images, etc. along with measuring open rates, click-through rates, etc. to ensure that you’re meeting your client’s needs while not wasting your time and money on creating low-return emails.

 How often should you send marketing emails?